Why Was Drawing So Important Early On In History

 Introduction

 From the ochre‑stained walls of Chauvet Cave to the layered line work of ancient Mesopotamian tablets, drawing has always been a fundamental medium for recording, communicating, and imagining.
-In real terms, in the earliest communities, before the advent of written language, the act of sketching was the primary tool for documenting resources, rituals, and social structures.
+In the earliest communities, before the advent of written language, the act of sketching was the primary tool for documenting resources, rituals, and social structures.
 Drawing bridged the gap between the tangible world and the intangible realms of belief and innovation, making it an indispensable part of human survival and cultural identity.

 1. Drawing as a Practical Tool